ArizonaMangoJuice/lol-improver-client/README.md

 - TCLB Robin NA
 - IlIlIllllIIIIIII
 - Tony Top

+## How to use?
+First, you create an account.
+Login with the account created.
+Start taking notes.
+Search a player if you want to see there recent stats.

 ## Build status
 Build status of continus integration i.e. travis, appveyor etc. Ex. -